Introduction -contractor limited company tax (UK)

 - VAT -payable quarterly, or monthly if you so choose.

-- PAYE/NIC payable on salaries quarterly, or monthly if you do not meet the quarterly qualifying limit.
+- PAYE/NIC payable on salaries quarterly, or monthly if you don’t meet the quarterly qualifying limit.

 Further initial thoughts on contractor tax (UK)